Quartet for flying musical drones, robot percussion, and humans.

-Performance with prepared string instrument, modified toy box, and algorithmic sampler device
+Performance with a prepared string instrument, modified toy box, and algorithmic sampler device

 2003 Chicago, IL, Pack Edge Sound Festival

 For the Pack Edge Festival, I improvised with this hybrid percussion robot which has an integrated sampler and an embedded microprocessor.
 Audio is sampled at the input, cut up, and then mapped to programmed algorithmic rhythms in the firmware.
 These generated rhythms are then augmented by synched acoustic percussion.
 I am playing a cassette tape player with its lid removed and its output feed into the input of Mockaoke.
 I am pushing the play button in and out and manipulating the speed and pitch of the recording by pushing on the tape player’s capstan while it plays back.